 Simple English definitions for legal terms

-Read a random definition: general court-martial
+Read a random definition: incentive-to-innovate theory

 A well-known seasoned issuer (WKSI) is a type of company that has met certain requirements set by the Securities and Exchange Commission (SEC) to access U.S. public markets more easily.
 To qualify as a WKSI, a company must have timely filed periodic reports for 12 months, not defaulted on any debts or long-term leases, have over $700 million in public float, and have issued more than $1 billion in non-convertible debt securities in primary offerings.
 Being a WKSI allows companies to make oral offers and free writing prospectuses during the pre-filing period and qualify for automatic shelf registration, which means their shelf offerings are immediately effective upon filing their Form S-3 without needing SEC review.